- Don’t be worried about eating the perfect amount

 - If you’re overeating

-Don’t aim for the low-fat meals I’ve outlined above.
-Just adapt what you’re already eating & work toward eating more balanced meals made of whole foods by making small changes to what you eat right now.
+Don’t aim for the meals I’ve outlined above.
+Just adapt what you’re already eating & work toward eating more balanced meals made of whole foods.
+Simply make small changes to what you eat right now.
 Big changes will shock your system and be a short-term change.
 Gradual change will allow you to figure out what foods you can continue eating and natural alternatives you LOVE!

 Focus on being healthy instead of being thin